AleRampa/REGA/README.md

   Pump              1              29.1633            0.7

-  For input block one must specify the whole state with mdot, pressure, temperature, density and composition as the name of the substance (only pure substances are allowed for now)
+  For input block one must specify the whole state with mdot, pressure, temperature, density and composition as a struct with the name of the pure substances and the relative molar fractions
-  The program will read through the file and will pass a vector containing the specified parameters in the order they were given in the input file to the relative function associated to the block
+  The program will read through the file and will pass a vector containing the input states and the parameters specified in the input file in the order they were given to the relative function associated to the block

-- Specify the names of the blocks, the nickname and the associated function as suggested from the command >> help REGA
+- Specify the names of the blocks, the nickname and the associated function as suggested from the command ">> help REGA"

 - Define the functions related to every block type by creating a matlab function that takes as inputs:
   * (state1,params) if the inputs are 1
-  * (state1,state2,params) if the inputs are 2
+  * ([state1,state2,...,stateN],params) if the inputs are > 1 (first
+    argument is a struct array)
-  * (state1,nExit,params) if it's a splitter block which takes 1 input
+  * (state1,nExit,params) if it's a splitter block that takes 1 input

-  the function must output [state2,results], where state2 should be the exit state (or the exit state related to the nExit-th exit if it is a splitter block) and results is a struct with whatever variable you want, for example pump block can output the power in this way:
+  the function must output [state_exit,results], where state_exit should be the exit state (or the exit state related to the nExit-th exit if it is a splitter block.
+However at the moment only splitters with 2 output are implemented) and results is a struct with whatever variable you want, for example pump block can output the power in this way:

 results.power = <calculated_power>;

 The program will take care of printing the results correctly

-Be aware that states in all the functions are struct with these fields:
+Be aware that states in all the functions are structs with these fields:
 - mdot (double) [kg/s]
 - p (double) [bar]
 - T (double) [K]
 - rho (double) [kg/m^3]
-- composition (n(string) x 2(double) matrix with the first column being a vector of string of the species inside the mixture and the second column being the molar fractions of each species)
+- composition (struct containing the following fields:
+  - species (string array of the chemical species present in the mixture)
+  - n (molar fractions)

 If you find bugs or errors please submit them